When we compiled the list of Best cache plugin, WP Super Cache is one of the top recommended plugins for it’s simplicity.

-When ever we talk about performance in WordPress, we know caching mechanism helps a lot to save server execution time and reduce the load time.
-Plugin like Wp Super cache creates the static pages of your site, which reduces the page serving time and also less number of php calls, as without caching your page load will increases significantly.
+Whenever we talk about performance in WordPress, we know caching mechanism helps a lot to save server execution time and reduce the load time.
+A plugin like WP Super Cache creates the static pages of your site, which reduces the page serving time and also less number of PHP calls, as without caching your page load will increase significantly.
 Having a caching mechanism on WordPress in a shared hosting is essential for smooth running of your WP site.

-The basic idea of the last post was give you a picture that using lots of wordpress plugin might slow down your wordpress blog and in case if you are expecting lots of traffic, it’s better to disable few plugins to limit your SQL queries.
+The basic idea of the last post was to give you a picture that using lots of WordPress plugin might slow down your WordPress blog and in case if you are expecting lots of traffic, it’s better to disable few plugins to limit your SQL queries.

-WP super cache wordpress plugin is one such plugin which helps you optimizing your database by generating static HTML files and which is use to serve the request.
+WP super cache WordPress plugin is one such plugin that helps you optimizing your database by generating static HTML files and which is used to serve the request.
 This way when any page is requested from your blog, static page will be served instead of processing all PHP scripts.

-Specially if you are on shared hosting, where we have lots of limitations like no of processor usage at the single instance, the best advice is to optimize your wordpress blog before you will end up crashing your server or showing page loading error.
+Especially if you are on shared hosting, where we have lots of limitations like no of processor usage at the single instance, the best advice is to optimize your WordPress blog before you end up crashing your server or showing page loading error.

-As I mentioned above, Super cache is a simple plug and play plugin and you hardly need to configure anything.
-Here I’m adding the screenshot of my Super cache plugin configuration, which will help you to quickly set up cache plugin.
+As I mentioned above, Super cache is a simple plug and play plugin, and you hardly need to configure anything.
+Here I’m adding the screenshot of my Super Cache plugin configuration, which will help you to set up cache plugin quickly.

 They offer many features, but for non-technical people here are some settings, which will help you to get started: I’m mentioning the option in different tab, which you should enable for faster serving of your pages: